 (h) Graduation outcome rates, including employment and continuing education.

 (4) For statewide consistency and public visibility, public universities must use the icon badge provided by the department of technology, management, and budget consistent with the icon badge developed by the department of education for K-12 school districts.
 It must appear on the front of each public university's homepage.
 The size of the icon may be reduced to 150 x 150 pixels.
 The font size and style for this reporting must be consistent with other documents on each university's website.

 (5) The state budget director shall determine whether a public university has complied with this section.
 The state budget director may withhold a public university's monthly installments described in section 241 until the public university complies with this section.

-(6) By November 15 of each year, a public university shall report the following information to the center and post the information on its website under the budget transparency
+(6) By the first business day of November of each year, a public university shall post the following information on its website under the budget transparency

 (a) Opportunities for earning college credit through the following programs:

 (i) State approved career and technical education or a tech prep articulated program of study.

 (b) For each program described in subdivision (a) that the public university offers, all of the following information: